jenkinsci/theme-manager-plugin/docs/creating-a-theme.md

 Create a plugin from the `theme plugin` [Jenkins archetype](https://github.com/jenkinsci/archetypes/).

-You will then need to update the TODO sections your `theme.css`
+You will then need to update the TODO sections your `theme.css`, found in `src/main/webapp`.

 Take a look at the [dark-theme-plugin](https://github.com/jenkinsci/dark-theme-plugin) or [catppuccin-theme-plugin](https://github.com/jenkinsci/catppuccin-theme-plugin) for a sample implementation.